*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Making a great cup of ashwagandha tea is a pretty straight forward endeavor.
 For more info on how to make a perfect cup every time, check out my article on how to make ashwagandha tea.

 Ashwagandha root tea is popular enough that it can be found in most tea shops both online and offline.
-My favorite ashwagandha tea is Buddha Tea’s Organic Ashwagandha Tea Bags(*affiliate link).
+My favorite ashwagandha tea is Buddha Tea’s Organic Ashwagandha Tea Bags(*affiliate link), available on Amazon.

 While I do normally prefer loose-leaf or fresh cut root teas I find the bagged versions to be comparable in flavor and a bit more convenient for a quick cup of tea.